Avoid receding hairline (for men)

 - Alopecia Areata.
 The condition wherein the white blood cells mistakenly attach themselves to hair follicles.
 Alopecia starts with clumps of hair falling out, resulting in patches of hair loss.
 Sometimes, people with Alopecia have complete hair loss over their entire bodies.
 Most commonly, Alopecia affects people in their 20's, but can also affect other ages.
 The hair usually grows after 6 months to 1 year.

 - Telogen Effluvium.
 A state wherein the hair growth suddenly stops pushing to its resting phase 2-3 months before the new hair growth.

 - Trichotillomania Types.
-An impulse-control disorder that makes the person compelled to pull out their.
+An impulse-control disorder that makes the person compelled to pull out their hair.
 This might be hair on their scalp, their eyebrows, eyelashes - any part of the body.
-This is person's way of coping for negative and uncomfortable feelings of anxiety, stress, loneliness etc.
+This is person's way of coping with negative and uncomfortable feelings of anxiety, stress, loneliness etc.

 What is a common Hairline for Men?

 The most common hairline for men is the lower hairline, which is most common for younger men.
 The mature hairline is for the older adults, which results in a wide space between the eyebrows and the hairline.
 Two other types of hairlines are the widow's peak and juvenile hairline.
 In a widow's peak hairline you can find a defined dip in the middle, like Dracula.